Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 Here I introduce a simple index to measure the tendency of two price curves to look like the same (index = 1) or to be a mirror image of each other (index = -1).

-So, I define such cointegration index as follows.
+So, we define such codirection index as follows.

 Consider, for each of 2 instruments, a truncated sequence of k last prices taken at an interval of T minutes.
-We consider a list of k (for instance k=96) last prices, each one recorded every 30 minutes.
 Each time, a new price is inserted at the end of the list of prices.
-If the total length of the list exceeds k, we remove the oldest entries, in order to keep fixed the maximum number k of items in the list.
+If the total length of the list exceeds k (or a given timeframe), we remove the oldest entries, in order to keep fixed the maximum number k of items in the list (or the timeframe considered).

 Denote these 2 lists (the recording times are the same for the two lists) as: